Ultra-Rare Ford Mustang Station Wagon Might Be the Best Muscle Car We Never Got

 According to Hagerty, the Mustang’s body lines made turning it into a station wagon quite easy.
 Believing in the soundness of his design, Cumberford set about getting this odd machine built.
 This is where Italian coachbuilder Construzione Automobili Intermeccanica steps in.

-According to Hagerty, Cumberford purchased a brand-new 1965 Ford Mustang and commissioned the build.
+Cumberford purchased a brand-new 1965 Ford Mustang and commissioned the build.
 The idea was to take the station wagon concept and sell it as an add-on kit for existing cars.
-All in all, Hagerty reports that this project cost around $10,000, or about $83,496 in today’s money.
+All in all, the project reportedly cost around $10,000, or about $83,496 in today’s money.

-Once Cumberford completed the project, he took the Ford Mustang station wagon and showed it to the American carmaker.
-Unfortunately, the carmaker wanted no part of this unusual variant.
+Once Robert Cumberford completed the project, he took the Ford Mustang station wagon and showed it to the American carmaker.
+Unfortunately, Ford wanted no part of this unusual variant.
 Like the sedan and pickup truck concepts, the station wagon didn’t make it past the concept stage.

 Despite this, Hagerty reports that Cumberford still wanted to press on with his creation.
 Unfortunately, no one showed interest in this Italian-built station wagon.
 However, it seems the market still wanted this long-roof variant.

 Cumberford eventually sold the station wagon concept, only for it to seemingly vanish.
-As of writing, no one knows where it currently is.
+Where it is currently, no one knows.

 Since there is just one coach-built Ford Mustang station wagon, it might be one of the rarest versions of the muscle car ever built.
 However, during that same time in the 1960s, Ford commissioned a one-off version of the Mustang built and designed by Italian coachbuilder Bertone.